• Skip to primary navigation

 Easy Frugal Gardening with Tomatoes

-Tomatoes are one of my favorite frugal gardening fruit.
+Tomatoes are one of my favorite budget gardening fruit.
 Every year I plant several tomato plants to secure a good canning season of chili.

 One habit I have that usually wrecks my gardening adventures is forgetting to water the plants.
 Thankfully, tomatoes are a lot like zucchini and durable.